cygig/MonteCarloPi/readme.md

 # MonteCarloPi
 MonteCarloPi is a library to benchmark Arduinos by estimating the value of pi.
 It uses the Monte Carlo method to estimate pi, and it works with both single core Arduino like the UNO as well as multi-core ones like ESP32.

 Do note this method only estimates pi and will require a huge amount of good quality random numbers to give a good estimate.
-It is far from the most efficient method to estimate or calculate pi, but works well enough for the purpose of benchmark.
+It is far from the most efficient method to estimate or calculate pi, but works well enough for the purpose of benchmarking.

 ![image](extras/montecarlopi.jpg)